-Good populations of shortjaw kokopu and koaro were also recorded upstream of the weir in the current monitoring year.
-However, neither population included younger size classes, indicating that there may be some restriction on the recruitment of these species.
+Good populations of shortjaw kokopu and koaro were recorded upstream of the weir in the previous survey.
+Only one shortjaw kokopu was recorded in the current survey, at Morgans Road.
+However, neither survey recorded younger size classes, indicating that there may be some restriction on the recruitment of these species.
 These populations were cohabiting with brown trout, a species which is known to predate on juvenile galaxiids.
-This may explain the lack of small shortjaw kokopu and koaro.
+This may have contributed to the lack of small shortjaw kokopu and koaro in the headwaters, although impacts from flooding and an overall decline in these species will also have contributed.
+It should be noted that Goodman et al (2013) classify koaro as 'in decline' and shortjaw as 'nationally vulnerable'.

 Although not recorded in the current monitoring year, previous data also indicates that a healthy population of banded kokopu also exists upstream of this weir.
-In addition, migratory freshwater shrimp have also been recorded upstream of the weir in the past.
+In addition, migratory freshwater shrimp were also recorded upstream of the weir in the current survey.

 It is apparent that the Scout Road weir does not act as a barrier with regard to the passage of banded kokopu, shortjaw kokopu, koaro and eels.
-There may be a partial barrier to the passage of redfin bully, but it doesn't appear significant.
+There may be a partial barrier to the passage of redfin bully, but it does not appear significant.
 However, it is likely that there is a total restriction of torrentfish passage at this weir.

 The primary result for consideration is that relating to the abundance of brown trout upstream of the weir.
-The two previous surveys both noted a healthy brown trout population upstream of the weir, with the last report, published in 2013, noting that brown trout were spawning in the headwaters, as there were juveniles observed 4.5km upstream of the weir.
+The three previous surveys both noted a healthy brown trout population upstream of the weir, with the size class data indicating that brown trout were spawning in the headwaters.
 This result was repeated in the current survey, and although there is insufficient quantitative data to be sure, there is anecdotal evidence that the number of trout upstream of the weir is increasing.